How many extinguishers per m2?

 Which extinguisher for which surface?

-The French Labor Code (article R4227-29) and ERP regulations stipulate that fire-fighting first aid must be provided by a sufficient number of fire extinguishers, maintained in good working order.
+The Labor Code (Article R4227-29) and ERP regulations require that first aid for firefighting be provided by a sufficient number of fire extinguishers that are kept in good working order.

-There must be at least one portable water-spray extinguisher with a minimum capacity of 6 liters for every 200 square meters of floor space.
+There must be at least one portable water spray extinguisher with a minimum capacity of 6 liters per 200 square meters of floor space.

-There is at least one appliance per level.
+There must be at least one device per floor.

-Where premises present special fire risks, particularly electrical risks, they are equipped with fire extinguishers of a number and type appropriate to the risks.
+Where premises present particular fire risks, particularly electrical risks, they must be equipped with fire extinguishers of a type and in sufficient numbers to deal with those risks.

 For industrial establishments, the risk is greater, so we recommend one fire extinguisher per 150m².